PhenotypeFoundation/PhenotypeDatabase/README.md

 _Note: each project / environment requires a specific configuration file._

 ## Configuration file
+In order to run each of the war files, they need to be configured properly.
+You can do so by adding a configuration file at the configuration path for the specific war file (note that ~ is the home dir of the user running the tomcat server, in most cases this is user _tomcat_ or _tomcat7_).

 Example configuration file (e.g. ~/.gscf/ci.properties where ~ is de homedir of the user running Tomcat - generally user tomcat or tomcat7):

 ```groovy